todoengineering/wt/TASKS.md

 # Create worktree on a new branch
 wt new feature/signup-flow

-# Create worktree from an existing branch (Option A)
+# Create worktree from an existing branch
 wt new release-1.2 --from origin/release-1.2

-# OR if Option B is chosen
-wt branch origin/release-1.2

 # List worktrees
 wt list